gh-unit/gh-unit/README.markdown

 ## Command Line

-You make want to run tests from the command line, from a Makefile for continuous integration, returning a non-zero exit code on failures.

 To run the tests from the command line:

 - Copy the [RunTests.sh](http://github.com/gabriel/gh-unit/tree/master/Classes/RunTests.sh) file into your project directory.